 Linear TV has long been a reach machine for brands; a way to tap into their target audiences on a national and local scale.
 While this continues to hold true in current times, the rise of streaming viewership—and subsequent decline in traditional TV ratings—is well documented.

-In 2021, 82% of consumers report subscribing to a paid video streaming service, nearly on par with those who report using social media.
+In 2022, 89% of households reported subscribing to a paid video streaming service.
 And it’s not just one service these users subscribe to; Deloitte reports that, on average, consumers are paying for four video streaming services.
 It’s evident that the appetite for content viewed over-the-top (OTT) is strong.

 The benefit of consuming content anytime, anywhere, and in both a live and on-demand setting has traditionally resonated with younger, more tech-savvy consumers.
 But today, nearly all demographics are seeing a rise in streaming consumption.
 In fact, a recent study conducted by Ampere Analysis finds that older consumers (age 55-64) are the fastest-growing segment when it comes to ad-supported video on demand (AVOD) viewership.